Földes: Jewry

 In 1871, after the Orthodox Judaism had been separated, Földes remained an Orthodox community.
 In 1873, Mór Fischer had a licensed Jewish private school, while at the same time József Goldstein and Jacob Glück were not allowed the teaching in their schools with Jewish religion.
 In 1876 the community founded elementary school with 1 teacher and 80 students.
 The teacher had not had a qualification from the National Israelite Teachers College and the school had to be closed.
 In 1883, the school had been re-opened with the certified Ferenc Fischer teacher who remained in Földes until 1901.
 In the elementary school, cheder (religion teaching) was held in a separate room that the melamed (religion tutor) taught.
 In 1903, 60 Jewish traders and craftsmen were registered in the Debrecen Chamber of Commerce and Industry.
 In 1913 the elementary school moved to a new, hygienic building.
 In 1914 it had 60 students.
 In the World War I (1914–18), 50 members of the community participated and six lost their lives.
 In the 1920s Jewish youth played an active and prominent role in the local sport life.
 Football (soccer) was built primarily on them.
-The Nyúl brothers had played in the MTK and they also got to the Hungarian national team.
+The Nyúl brothers had played in the MTK and they also got to the Hungary national team.
 In 1929 the members of the community were 253 people, the number of families was 60, and the tax was paid by 55 people.
 By occupation: 1 teacher, 34 merchants, 15 artisans, 1 entrepreneur.
 The Talmud Torah and the yeshiva religious schools were active, the elementary school had 35 students.
 The rules of operation of Chevra Kadisa were approved by the Interior Ministry in 1898.
 They spent 9% of the budget of the community for charitable purposes.
 Sáp and Tetétlen also belonged to Földes's register.
 After the outbreak of the World War II, 65 men had been called in a labor service that 33 survived.
 In 1944, after the occupation of Germans, 214 Jews were included in the list.
 Földes Jews had been transported to the Püspökladány ghetto on 19 May 1944 and by the end of June they were transported to Debrecen.
 The train fittings were launched in Auschwitz on the 25th from the Debrecen brick factory.